wanwanbeen/nn_basic/README.md

 # cnn_3d_classification

-This repository contains the code for the classification of large-sized 3D regions with 3D CNN.
+This repository contains the codes for the classification of large-sized 3D regions with 3D CNN.

 ## Files